 TAJIKISTAN: Hijab-wearing and beards ban continues

 Hijab-wearing women have also been refused employment and medical care.
-Asked why, the Health Ministry claimed to Forum 18 that it "is not responsible for hospitals" (see below).
+Asked why, the Health and Social Protection Ministry claimed to Forum 18 that it "is not responsible for hospitals" (see below).

 Universities are also enforcing the beard and hijab ban, and one university has also banned women from wearing a Tajik traditional shawl.
 Police in Dushanbe are also enforcing the ban with visits to schools (see below).

 The Interior Ministry Press Secretary confirmed to Forum 18 that there is no law banning hijabs or beards, but refused to explain why the authorities try to ban them.
 No Education Ministry official, from the First Deputy Minister downwards, has been able to give a legal reason for the beard and hijab ban (see below).